inclusive-design/adaptive-palette/docs/devDoc/Config.md

 | `svgBuilderString` | The "Add Symbol by SVG-Builder String" trigger and its dialog.
 Off in production: it is for development. |
 | `wordPrediction` | Suggesting the next word from the user's past messages, and optionally from a model.
 See [WordPrediction.md](../WordPrediction.md). |

+## Prompt placeholders

+`systemPrompt` and `userPrompt` fields below are templates with `{{name}}` placeholders, filled in at query time.
+A placeholder with no matching value is left as is.
+Nothing validates the names in either
+prompt: remove one and that data silently stops reaching the model; misspell one and the literal `{{name}}` text is sent instead.

+`userPrompt` fields are one field per line, rendered with `renderPromptLines()`: a line whose placeholders all resolve empty is dropped before substitution.
+This is what lets an optional field -- such as the message attributes line -- disappear from the prompt when there is nothing to say.
+The `systemPrompt` fields of `telegraphicTranslation` and `wordPrediction` are prose, not one field per line, so they keep plain substitution (`renderTemplate()`) instead, and no line of theirs is ever dropped. `indicatorLabelLookup.systemPrompt` is the exception: it is sent verbatim, so a placeholder written there reaches the model as literal text.

 ## `maxStoredRecords`

 An integer capping the message log, the single local-storage log holding the messages the